rune-rs/rune/book/src/5_3_objects.md

 These are useful because they allow their data to be specified dynamically, which is exactly the same use case as storing unknown JSON.

-One of the largest motivations for *Rune* to have anonymous objects is so that we can handle JSON with an unknown structure.
+One of the biggest motivations for *Rune* to have anonymous objects is so that we can natively data with unknown structure.

 ```rust,noplaypen
 {{#include ../../scripts/book/5_3/json.rn}}